-A friend uses investment casting to produce high fidelity replicas of the components of this and other gun locks.
+A friend uses investment casting to produce high fidelity replicas of the components of the Stoudenour lock shown above, and other gun locks.
 Some knowledge of gunsmithing is required to assemble the castings and create a finished lock, such as drilling, tapping, heat treating springs, etc. Click here for additional information, or click on the advertisement below.
-The next photo shows a copy of the Stoudenour gun lock made from the investment cast parts.
+The next photo shows a copy of the Stoudenour gun lock that was made from the investment cast parts.

 Return to Gunsmith Index